residentsystem/FlickDBApp/README.md

 ## Prerequisites
 To start working on this project you need to download and install the following components:

-* .NET Core SDK (Software Development Kit)
+* .NET Core SDK (Software Development Kit).
-* Visual Studio Code (Code editor)
+* Visual Studio Code (Code editor).
-* git (Distributed version control system)
+* git (Distributed version control system).
 * Download the files from Github.
-* Install and configure MySQL (optional)
+* Install and configure MySQL Server.

 ## Download and install

 ### Install .NET Core SDK
-1. Get the latest version of .NET Core on the <a href="https://dotnet.microsoft.com/download" target="_blank">dotnet</a> web site.
+1. Get the latest version of .NET from the <a href="https://dotnet.microsoft.com/download" target="_blank">dotnet</a> web site.

 2. When the installation is complete, open a new command prompt and run the following command:

-> \\> dotnet --list
+> \\> dotnet --info

 3. The command should print out information about the version, the runtime environment and a list of .NET Core SDKs installed.
+The information will be different depending on the version you installed.

-> .NET Core SDK (reflecting any global.json):<br>
+> .NET SDK:
-> Version:   2.2.204<br>
+>   Version:           9.0.101
-> Commit:    8757db13ec<br>
+>   Commit:            eedb237549
+>   Workload version:  9.0.100-manifests.3068a692
->
+>   MSBuild version:   17.12.12+1cce77968

-> Runtime Environment:<br>
+> Runtime Environment:
-> OS Name:     Windows<br>
+>   OS Name:     Windows
-> OS Version:  10.0.17763<br>
+>   OS Version:  10.0.26100
-> OS Platform: Windows<br>
+>   OS Platform: Windows
-> RID:         win10-x64<br>
+>   RID:         win-x64
-> Base Path:   C:\Program Files\dotnet\sdk\2.2.204\<br>
+>   Base Path:   C:\Program Files\dotnet\sdk\9.0.101\

 ### Install Visual Studio Code
-1. Download the latest version of <a href="https://go.microsoft.com/fwlink/?LinkID=534107" target="_blank">Visual Studio Code</a> installer for Windows.
+1. Download the latest version of the <a href="https://code.visualstudio.com" target="_blank">Visual Studio Code</a> installer for Windows.

-2. Once it is downloaded, run the installer (VSCodeUserSetup-{version}.exe).
+2. Run the installer (VSCodeUserSetup-{version}.exe).

 3. By default, Visual Studio Code is installed under C:\users\<username>\AppData\Local\Programs\Microsoft VS Code.

 ### Install Git
-> This procedure assumes you want to use a distributed version control system to contribute to this project.
-Git is not mandatory to develop or to simply run an ASP.NET Core web application.
+> Git is not mandatory to develop or to simply run an ASP.NET Core web application.
 In this case, simply download the repository from Github using the ZIP file option.

 1. Download the latest version of the <a href="https://git-scm.com/download/win" target="_blank">git</a> installer for Windows.